Samolivyu/Ibibe-rtp-mgmt/API Readme.md

 **Note:** This component provides the critical data required by the RTP component to validate game fairness and compliance.

 ## Tech Stack
 - Node.js
 - JavaScript (ES6)
 - Playwright
+- Postman (for rapid API validation and collaborative testing)

 ## Your Role & Responsibilities
 As the API specialist, you're responsible for the communication backbone that connects all system components.
 Your work focuses on: